Abhaysurya-25/Delta-demo/README.md

 # Delta-demo
-this is a demo for Git and Github class
+This is a demo for Git and Github class